Download our Free Mobile App!

 Former manager Walter Alston had his No. 24 jersey retired by the Los Angeles Dodgers on June 5, 1977.
 Alston’s jersey number resides in the Dodger Stadium Ring of Honor, where Jackie Robinson, Sandy Koufax and Vin Scully are also among those recognized.

-Alston’s No. 24 was officially retired on what was Old Timers’ Day at Dodger Stadium, and the team defeated the San Diego Padres that afternoon to improve to 36-16 on the season.
+Alston’s No. 24 was officially retired on what was Old Timers’ Day at Dodger Stadium, and the Dodgers defeated the San Diego Padres that afternoon to improve to 36-16 on the season.
 The Dodgers named Alston their manager on Nov.
 24, 1954, when they were still in Brooklyn.

 Alston began his coaching career as a player-manager for the first integrated U.S. baseball team in the 20th century, the Nashua Dodgers of the Class-B New England League in 1946.
 He managed former franchise icons Roy Campanella and Don Newcombe on that team.